mshareefnaser/Movies-Library/README.md

 - go to browser:
     - search `localhost:3000\` to visit home page
     - search `localhost:3000\favorite` to visit favorites page
+    - search `localhost:3000\trending` to visit trending page
+    - search `localhost:3000\search` to visit search page
-    - search `localhost:3000\` to visit home page
+    - search `localhost:3000\person` to visit person page

 ## Project Features
 <!-- What are the features included in you app -->
-errors handeling
+- viewing favorite,trending,search and person pages.
+- retrieving data from 3rd party API